 Here are 5 must-see destinations for all the culture-holics coming to Croatia:

-- Poreč: The Euphrasian Basilica - UNESCO protected site and a rare example of Byzantine architecture in Croatia.
+The Euphrasian Basilica in Poreč is UNESCO protected site and a rare example of Byzantine architecture in Croatia.
 It will amaze you with its colorful mosaics and a distinctive oriental atmosphere.

-Pula: Arena - a Roman amphitheater that dates back to the 1st century and is considered to be one of the best preserved amphitheaters in the world.
+Arena in Pula is a Roman amphitheater that dates back to the 1st century and is considered to be one of the best preserved amphitheaters in the world.
 During summer it turns into a glorious stage which hosts some of the most renowned world musicians and the Pula Film Festival – the oldest national film festival

 * There's another famous film festival in Istria – it's held every summer in a small town called Motovun and it's a must event for every lover of independent film production.

-- Zadar: The Church of St. Donatus - dates back to the 11th century and is a perfect example of the Romanesque period of Croatian culture.
+The Church of St. Donatus in Zadar dates back to the 11th century and is a perfect example of the Romanesque period of Croatian culture.
 However, Zadar also boasts present-day cultural gems such as art installations on the Riva promenade: the San Salutation and Sea Organ which amaze all the visitors with their unique light and sound attractions.